bryank91/scrapy/readme.md

 `npm run build`
 `npm run start -- <arg>`

+> When working with puppeteer-cluster, its good to develop this in debug mode in linux
+` export DEBUG='puppeteer-cluster:*' `
+or in windows
+` set export DEBUG='puppeteer-cluster:*' `

 ### Working with database items
 > To create, read, update or delete database records, run the following commands or refer to --help